 For any age when we ask God’s healing during sickness and suffering.

-We request that the couple come to the Parish Office and fill out a form before meeting with a priest or deacon.
+A wedding can be scheduled at St. Joan of Arc Church for a parishioner or immediate family member.
+We request that the couple complete the Marriage Questionnaire and return it to the Parish Office, before a meeting is scheduled with a priest.
 This must be done at least six months prior to the proposed wedding date.